Eco friendly and Zero waste Packing and Moving Tips

 Also, did you know you can even buy eco friendly tape?
 It’s called paper tape, and you should be able to find it at your local office supply store.
 Otherwise, you can definitely find it on Amazon.
 I didn’t use this the first time around because honestly, I didn’t even know it existed.
 I learned about it later when looking for eco friendly shipping options for orders for the Tiny Yellow Bungalow online zero waste store. 🙂

 Use Up the Food in your Kitchen

 Use up the food in your kitchen or give it away to friends.
 I’ve been preparing my kitchen for this move for the past month, purchasing only the bare minimum and using up all of the foods I already have in the kitchen (there have been a lot of dishes with miso paste…).
 However, if you know you won’t be able to finish it all, and it’ll go bad during the move, give these goods to a neighbor or friend.
 Don’t throw them away!

-What are your sustainable moving tips?
+What are your eco friendly and zero waste packing and moving tips?
 I’d love to hear from you!
 Feel free to share your thoughts in the comments section 🙂

 Also, if you are in need of more zero waste moving inspiration, check out my friend Megean’s blog post on the topic over on her blog Zero Waste Nerd!

 You might also enjoy these blog posts from Tiny Yellow Bungalow!

 Author’s Note: This blog post was originally posted in August 2015, but I’ve updated some information and want to share it with my newest Tiny Yellow Bungalow followers.
 Enjoy y’all! ?